Long view process enables response to technology forces in

 underpin the operation of systems that are based on the

-interaction of emergent agents. complex
+interaction of emergent agents. complex adaptive one.

 John Holland's framework for representing complexity is